 - A pdf funding request (5.08 MB) must be submitted by all programs to be approved for funding

 - Make sure all reporting for any previous grants is complete and accepted.
-This will include Child Care Restoration Grants, Child Care Workforce Bonus, Strengthen and Grow Child Care Grants, and Smart Start Transition Grants.
+This will include Child Care Restoration Grants, Child Care Workforce Bonus, Strengthen and Grow Child Care Grants, Smart Start Transition Grants, and Smart Start Workforce Grants Round 1 reporting.

 pdf